sassoftware/sas-viya-sdk-js/sdk/content-components/CONTRIBUTING.md

 # How to Contribute

-The SAS Content SDK is not open for external contributions.
+content-components is not open for external contributions.